namsnath/otter/README.md

 Fetch subjects given everything else.

 ### HowCan
-TODO

-`HowCan <Subject> perform <Action> on <Resource>?`\
+`HowCan <Subject> perform <Action> on <Resource> [with <Specifiers>]?`\
-Fetch specifiers given everything else.\
+Fetch specifiers given everything else.
+Optionally provide specifiers to reduce output space.

-This will be a heavy query since it will return a cross product of all applicable specifiers.
+This is a heavy query since it returns a cartesian product of all applicable specifiers.